Homestead Exemption Bankruptcy Rules, by State

 It’s easier to name the states that don’t have a homestead exemption than those that do since the vast majority of them offer this protection.

 Currently, the only states without specific homestead exemptions are New Jersey and Pennsylvania.
-If you live in one of those states, then you know where you stand on potential shields with homestead exemptions.
+If you live in one of those states, then you have an idea of where you stand on potential shields with homestead exemptions — although other state and even federal homestead exemption provisions may potentially assist anyone, in any state.

 If you live in any of the other 48 states, know that there are many more asterisks to hunt for, depending on your situation and financial plans.

 Even if you live in a state that offers homestead exemptions, you may want to find ways to save money on your mortgage.
-These strategies can help you weather financial storms, such as considering refinancing a home loan and requesting a new tax assessment.
+These strategies, such as refinancing a home loan or requesting a new tax assessment, can help you weather financial storms by reducing your monthly payments.

 Which State Has the Best Homestead Exemption?